device42/device42-docs/docs/administration/appliance-manager/setting-up-backup-device42-appliance-manager.md

 ### Backup to an NFS server

 The backup file can be scheduled to be sent to an NFS server.
 All fields are required.
-The IP address should be the address of the target NFS server, the folder path should be the path to the directory in which the backups will be stored.
-This folder should be writeable by a user with uid=1000.
+The IP address should be the address of the target NFS server, and the folder path should be the path to the directory where the backups will be stored.
+This folder should be writeable by a user with `uid=1000`.

 ![Backup to an NFS server](/assets/images/setting-up-backup-device42-appliance-manager/nfs-server-settings.png)